 The echo signal level calculation from the time domain is necessary for analysis of echo attenuation versus time because of its high resolution in the time domain.
-A suitable method is given through IEC 60651, sound level meters.
+A suitable method is given through IEC 61672-1, sound level meters.
 It describes the sound level measurement and recommends three different time constants, 'Slow' (1000 ms), 'Fast' (125 ms) and 'Impulse' (35 ms).
 If measurement results of different laboratories should be compared, an agreement about the measurement procedure is necessary.
-A short time constant has advantages because of the highest possible resolution in the time domain, whereas longer time constants have the advantage that the results obtained with this kind of calculation demonstrate more the average level of the time sequence that is analyzed.
-Especially if several measurements calculated for example as the level versus time are represented in the same picture, very short time constant of for example 35 ms ('Impulse'), the calculation is more sensitive to even very small signal variations.
-For this reasons the use of the time constant 'Fast' (125 ms) according to IEC 60651 is more suitable for level calculations versus time.
+A short time constant has advantages because of the highest possible resolution in the time domain, whereas longer time constants have the advantage that the results obtained with this kind of calculation demonstrate more the average level of the time sequence that is analysed.
+Especially if several measurements calculated for example as the level versus time are represented in the same picture, very short time constants may lead to confusing representations.
+This is due to the fact that using a very short time constant of for example 35 ms ('Impulse'), the calculation is more sensitive to even very small signal variations.
+For this reasons the use of the time constant 'Fast' (125 ms) according to IEC 61672-1 is more suitable for level calculations versus time.

-This is a suitable method to analyze the convergence speed of speech echo cancellers at the beginning of adaptation.
-The echo signal level is calculated using the time constant 'Fast' according to IEC 60651.
+This is a suitable method to analyse the convergence speed of speech echo cancellers at the beginning of adaptation.
+The echo signal level is calculated using the time constant 'Fast' according to IEC 61672-1.
 Level fluctuations due to input signal fluctuations can be eliminated if the echo signal level is referred to the input signal level.
 This represents the echo return loss enhancement (ERLE) versus time.
 A disadvantage is that no further analysis is possible in the frequency domain.
-When using the meters of IEC 60651, any peak detection or decay time constants referenced in IEC 60651 should not be incorporated for measurements in this Recommendation.
+When using the meters of IEC 61672-1, any peak detection or decay time constants referenced in IEC 61672-1 should not be incorporated for measurements in this Recommendation.